-When you put your boots on, pull your wetsuit leg up to your knee and pull on your boot.
+When you put your boots on, pull your wetsuit leg up and then pull on your boot.
 Pull your wetsuit leg back down once your boots are on your feet.
 The wetsuit must be over your boot to seal any gaps the cold water might infiltrate.

-Suffering from cold hands can be incredibly painful and not to mention distracting.
+Suffering from cold hands can be incredibly painful and distracting.
 Wetsuit gloves can keep your fingers feeling toasty, even in the coldest of waters.

-Ideally, you want gloves that include design features such as blind stitched and taped seams to ensure minimal water leaks in.
-They need to be flexible to ensure you have freedom of movement too.
+Ideally, you want gloves that include design features such as blind stitched and taped seams to ensure minimal water intake.
+They also need to be flexible to ensure you have freedom of movement.

-Depending on the water temperature and your relationship with coldness, there are a variety of thicknesses to choose.
-Wetsuit gloves start at 2mm and increase in thickness to 3mm and 5 mm.
+Depending on the water temperature and your general threshold, there are a variety of thicknesses to choose from:

-Often, 3mm to 5mm tend to be the preferred thicknesses of gloves for surfers in the UK.
-However, it depends on each individual and what is required from your gloves.
+Often, 3mm to 5mm tend to be preferred for surfers in the UK.
+However, it depends on each individual and what you want from your gloves.

-Remember to always check the brand's size guide before purchasing as sizing can differ between manufacturers.
+It's best to always check the brand's size guide before purchasing, as glove sizing can differ slightly between manufacturers.

 Like wetsuit boots, wetsuit gloves should be worn under your wetsuit.
-Once they are on your hands, ensure your wetsuit is placed on top, sealing any gaps where water could leak in and fill your gloves.
+Once they are on your hands, ensure your wetsuit is placed over the top, sealing any gaps where water could leak in and fill your gloves.

-Having a cold wave break over your head can cause intense brain freeze, and it is a common occurence during the winter.
-A sufficient way to avoid head pain like this is to wear a wetsuit hood.
+Having a cold wave break over your head can cause a pretty intense brain freeze, and it is a common occurrence during the winter months.
+A good way to help avoid this is to wear a wetsuit hood.

 Some winter wetsuits come with an attachable hood.
 However, you can also purchase them separately.

-A wetsuit hood should fit tight around your head, with minimal gaps where water can leak in.
-However, a hood should not be restrictive or feel pressurising around your head and neck.
-A common complaint of a wetsuit hood which is too small is that it can feel hard on your breathing.
+A wetsuit hood should fit tight around your head, with minimal gaps where water can enter.
+However, a hood should not be restrictive or cause pressure around your head and neck.
+A common complaint about wetsuit hoods that are too small is how hard they can feel on your breathing.

 A decent wetsuit hood should be made from stretchy neoprene to ensure it can be easily pulled on and off.
-The flexible neoprene will also help to provide a more accurate fit closer to your head and therefore providing maximum warmth.
+The flexible neoprene will also help provide a more accurate fit closer to your head and, therefore, deliver maximum warmth.

-Ideally, you want a hood that has a long neck as this will reduce any open gaps where cold water can seep in.
+Ideally, you want a hood with a long neck; this will reduce any open gaps where cold water could seep through.

-Another distinctive design feature of a good hood is an adjustable cord around the face which will allow you to tighten the hood and improve the fit.
+Another feature of a good hood is an adjustable cord around the face, allowing you to tighten the hood and improve its fit.
 It also allows you to loosen the hood when needed.

-Some people prefer tucking their hood into their wetsuit.
-This method is a warmer way to wear your hood, but it does mean that if water seeps into your hood around your face (which usually happens as you are paddling out through waves), cold shocks of water can trickle down into the neck and body of your suit.
+Some people prefer tucking into their wetsuit as this is a warmer way to wear your hood.
+However, tucking your hood does mean that if water seeps through the edges around your face - which usually happens when you are paddling out through waves - it could cause cold shocks of water to trickle down the body of your suit.
 Therefore, some people prefer to wear their hood over the suit.

-If you are unsure, try tucking your hood into your wetsuit on one surf and then without during another session and decide based on both experiences.
+If you are unsure, try tucking your hood into your wetsuit on one surf and then without during another session and decide based on your experiences.

 Thermal Rash Vest

-If you have a thick winter suit but still feel the cold, a thermal rashie is a great addition during the winter season.
+If you have a thick winter suit but still feel the cold, a thermal rash vest is a great addition during the winter season.

 A thermal rashie works similarly to a wetsuit.
-They are made from a poly pro material which traps heat between your body and the rashie.
+They are often made from a poly pro material that traps heat between your body and the rashie.
 The trapped body heat warms up the water in your suit, maintaining your temperature.

-Not only does it improve your warmth in the ocean, but it can extend the life of your suit.
-It is a great alternative if you don't have the money right now to purchase a new, thicker suit.
+Not only does a thermal rash vest improve your warmth in the ocean, but it can extend the life of your suit.
+It is a great alternative if you don't currently have the money to purchase a new, thicker suit.

 A thermal rashie should fit reasonably tight.
-It needs to remain close to your body to avoid it bunching up when worn under your suit, which can cause discomfort and annoyance while surfing.
-The closer it is to your body, the warmer you will be too!
+It needs to remain close to your body to avoid it bunching up when it's worn under your suit, which can cause some discomfort while surfing.
+Not to mention, the closer it is to your body, the warmer you will be too!

 However, you should be able to move easily, especially under your arms, shoulders and around your neck.
 If it is too tight, it will feel restrictive.

-A thermal rashie is to be worn under your wetsuit as an additional layer of warmth.
+A thermal rashie is worn under your wetsuit and over your swimsuit as an additional layer of warmth.

 If you need further advice about purchasing your winter surf accessories, our expert team are on hand to help!
-Just give us a call on 01202 302943 or email us at [email protected] and we will point you in the right direction!
+Just give us a call or email us, and we will point you in the right direction!